How to best pair Google fonts with a logo

 Brand strategy applied to fonts

-Now, from your one-liner, distribute all the traits to a visual or tonal element.
+Now, from your one-liner, distribute all the brand traits to a visual or tonal element.
 You don’t need to say things twice, but you can.
 Most importantly, make sure everything in your one-liner shows up somewhere in how you look and sound.
 There’s no right or wrong—in reality, some traits lend themselves more easily to be shown in a logo or in type, others are easier to apply to a color palette, tagline, etc. But since this article is about logo fonts and font pairings, let’s do an example under that lens using the Mojomox brand itself:

 Logotype: The Mojomox logo is set in the geometric sans serif Bauhaus Geo with alternate letters M and X (inside the logo app, click on a letter of your brand name, which brings up a popup modal with other designs of that letter); semibold font weight and slightly negative letter spacing (also called kerning).
 The logo is set in all caps.